 The men leapt out after the lorry pulled up at freight-forwarding firm Alpi UK, based in the street.

 Despite police making arrests, it is feared more men may be on the loose as they were able to avoid detection by cutting a hole in the roof of the lorry trailer to get in and out.

 Charlie Mann, warehouse manager at Alpi UK, said: “We called the police as soon as they escaped.
-As far as I understand they got in to the trailer by cutting a hole through the roof, with what, we are unsure.
+As far as I understand they got in to the trailer by cutting a hole through the roof, with what, we

 “We take all reasonable security measures, but this was something we didn’t expect.
 A lot of freight merchants are victims of occurrences like this and we have a very good record.